Wine Sommelier Levels and What They Mean

 2. Theory: A written exam, including multiple choice and short answer questions.

 Curious how to achieve this level?
-Find others that love studying wine as much as you do!
+Find others who love studying wine as much as you do!
 Peer study and tasting groups are a great option.

 Check out the full details for each exam here.